abhigya-maskay/modal-dictation-exploration/docs/PRODUCT_REQUIREMENTS.md

   - If you say “comma/period”, the model may produce punctuation; app does not override.

 ## Undo
 - “scratch that”: Deletes the last insertion produced by this app within ~5 seconds.
-Repeatable to stack within that window.
+Tracks only the most recent insertion (not repeatable).
 Does not revert navigation/chords.

 ## Key Injection
 - Wayland: Uses virtual keyboard protocol to type into the currently focused field.